arangodb/docs/3.5/indexing-ttl.md

 from collections.
 It is **not recommended** to rely on TTL indexes for user-land AQL queries.
 This is because TTL indexes may store a transformed, always numerical version of the index attribute value internally even if it was originally passed in as a date string.
-As a result, you may get different values from the indexed attribute, depending on whether it gets taken from the index or the document.
-TTL indexes will likely not be used for filtering and sort operations in user-land AQL queries.
+As a result, you may see different values for the attribute, depending on whether it gets taken from the index or the document.
+TTL indexes will likely not be usable for filtering and sort operations in user-land AQL queries.

 There can at most be one TTL index per collection.